spikly/simple-inv/README.md

 ### Current features

 * Add tools, materials etc and categorise them by type and brand
-* Give these items a location in your workshop where they are stored
+* Give these items a location in your workshop where they are stored or deployed
 * Give these items a status (stored, broken, deployed etc)

 ### Todo

-* Add a deployed location field
 * Improve filtering and search capabilites
-* Add ability to edit items/categories/brands etc
-* Add ability to delete items/categories/brands etc

 ## Requirements